gurlakshpreetKaur/TypeScript-Data-Structures-Algorithms/README.md

     git clone https://github.com/gurlakshpreetKaur/DSA-Codes
    ~~~
 - If at any point, you don't understand an inbuilt method that I used, Google it, or go to <a href="https://www.w3schools.com">W3Schools</a> and look for the method in the JS section.
-- If you don't understand why/how a certain algorithm works, dry run it.
+- If you don't understand why/how a certain algorithm works, <a href="https://devtips.tk/dry-running-a-program-everything-you-need-to-know">dry run it</a> (take a pen and paper, and go through lines of the code one-by-one, and operate on the variables as if you were the computer).
 - On subjects such as OOPS and TC, I have provided resouces, in the form of links, that you should read if you don't have a clear-cut understanding of the topic.
 - For each question, if I was able to find the question on leetCode, I've put the link there.
+You can use it to solve the question AFTER understanding the logic behind it DO NOT COPY THE CODE AND PASTE IT THERE.
-- Bonus leetCode problem links are also given, which you may solve.
+- Bonus leetCode problem links are also given, which you may solve for additional practice.
 - For each question, remember to not write the code side-by-side.
 If you don't know the solution, then first read the entire code, understand how/why it works by reading comments and/or dry running, when try to write it from your understanding.
 DO NOT JUST LOOK AT THE CODE AND TRY TO MEMORISE IT.